Quick Info

 Expo

-The Las Vegas Marathon expo will be held on Saturday, November 2, 2024 from 10:00 AM - 5:00 PM at the EXPO at World Market Center, South Hall.
+The Las Vegas Marathon expo will be held on Saturday, January 9, 2027, from 10:00 AM to 5:00 PM.
+The Expo location details are coming soon.
 Participants will retrieve their official race bib, race shirt, and gear bag during the race expo.
 The race expo will also feature sponsors, local and national vendors, running industry retailers and services, as well as pacing and coaching partners.

 Participants are required to show a photo ID to retrieve their bib at the race expo.
 Participants are permitted to designate someone to retrieve their race bib in the absence, but are required to supply a photo of the participant's ID and a written authorization.

-Participants who are unable to attend the race expo are encouraged to consider race-day bib pickup or bib mailing prior to the event.
-Both options are available for an additional fee and can be selected during registration.
+Participants who are unable to attend the race expo are encouraged to consider bib mailing prior to the event.
+This option is available for an additional fee and can be selected during registration.

 Runner Perks